Bachelor of Arts Degree Classroom Based

 • Preparing for presentation/interview

-In the Major project you will identify, design, develop and critically reflect on a major interior design project of your choosing.
-This project will allow you to take your knowledge and skills and apply it to your own specialist area of interest.
-It is here that you can create a body of work that is representative of your creative aspirations but also showcases your ability to manage a project from concept to delivery.
+In this module, you will identify, design, develop, and critically reflect on a major design project of your choosing and that is relevant to interior design.
+This project will allow you to apply the knowledge and skills you have built to date to an area of specialist interest to you.
+It allows you to create a body of work that is representative of your creative aspirations but also showcases your ability to generate creative concepts that are aligned with client needs and preferences, and define project scope based on target audiences.
+By the end of the module, you will have a solid grasp of the project development process and you will be ready to progress to the implementation stage.

 Tutors